 They have an estimated 725 employees at their facility in Bradford.
 It remains a privately owned facility, which may explain why they continue to produce their beloved lighters in the USA.
 George Grant Blaisdell’s grandson currently owns the company, and they have had an estimated $200 million in annual revenue.

 Many have speculated on the impact that Zippo has had on the community of Bradford.
-Across the state, rural counties have suffered greatly when the steel and coal industries left those towns behind.
+Across the state, rural counties suffered greatly when the steel and coal industries left those towns behind.

 The same issue would happen if Zippo left McKean County because it would make the place feel more out of the way.
 To put it further into perspective, McKean County ranks as the most rural county in the Keystone state.

-This should show you an example of why American made companies deserve your support because of how it keeps our country strong and healthy.
+This should show you an example of why American-made companies deserve your support because of how it keeps our country strong and healthy.
 Almost everyone in Bradford knows someone employed under Zippo.

-Another things worth mentioning about Zippo and the Blaisdell family comes from how they become pillar philanthropists in the community.
+Another thing worth mentioning about Zippo and the Blaisdell family comes from how they become pillar philanthropists in the community.
 Some of the charity work done through this company here include donations to SPCA, YMCA, the local hospital, and the University of Pittsburgh’s Bradford campus.

 The company helped with the refurbishing of the city council chambers, and they funded a surveillance system for the downtown Bradford area’s business district.
-To give you an idea of how big this company has been in Bradford, they named the George Blaisdell Elementary School after this local hero.
+To give you an idea of how big this company has been in Bradford, they named George Blaisdell Elementary School after this local hero.

 If you have a couple of minutes to spare, watch this video to learn everything about how Zippo lighters are made:

 Do you want to know the biggest threat to Zippo Manufacturing Co and its production in the United States?
 The biggest threat isn’t Bic or some other lighter company.
 Zippo will tell you that their biggest threat comes from the fake Zippo lighters that they often manufacture in China.